Developer Guide

 Document class

-class represents a file on the user’s local computer.
-It contains a name
+The Document class represents a file on the user’s local computer.
+It contains a name for easy viewing

 of documents.